Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

 Do you have the martyr complex?

 A martyr is someone who routinely talks about, emphasizes, exaggerates and even creates their suffering in an attempt to make someone else appear guilty and blameworthy.
-Again and again.
-A faithful martyr is admitting that their power has been taken away deliberately by someone else.
-A martyr refuses to take control of their ability.
+A martyr refuses to take control of their life situations.

 Look at how you grew in the relationship, regardless of whether you view the relationship as good or bad; you grew in that relationship!
 You know more about yourself through that relationship than you knew before.
 Be grateful for having the chance to grow.